Ron Taylor (baseball): New York Mets

+Expos and the end of his playing career

 Taylor remained a Met in 1970 and 1971 and posted seven more wins and 15 saves in 102 total games, although his ERA rose to 3.79.
 Then his contract was sold to the Montreal Expos, who released him on April 20, 1972, without bringing him into a game.
 Taylor signed with the Padres, but was ineffective in three of his four appearances in a San Diego uniform; on May 14 against Montreal at Jarry Park Stadium, he gave up home runs to Ken Singleton and Ron Fairly in his final major league pitching appearance.

-Over his regular-season career, Taylor compiled a 45–43 won–lost record, 74 saves and three complete games in 491 appearances, 474 of them as a relief pitcher.
+Over his regular-season career, Taylor compiled a 45–43 won–lost record, 74 saves, and three complete games in 491 appearances, 474 of them as a relief pitcher.
 In 800 innings pitched, he allowed 794 hits and 209 walks, striking out 464.
 His career ERA was 3.93.
 He posted a .103 batting average (12-for-116) in his major league career.
 He was good defensively; Taylor made only three errors in 169 total chances for a .982 fielding percentage, which was 27 points higher than the league average at his position.
 In his post-season career, including the 1969 NLCS, he was 1–0 with three saves and a 0.00 ERA in six games pitched, permitting only three hits in 101/3 innings pitched.

-As a physician
+Medical career

-After his playing career ended in 1972, Taylor entered medical school at the University of Toronto, having been inspired to do so after visiting field hospitals while on a USO goodwill tour during the Vietnam War.
-Taylor received his medical degree in 1977; two years later, he returned to baseball as the team physician of the Toronto Blue Jays, serving in that role for three decades, including during the Jays' 1992 and 1993 World Series championships.
-He also opened a private practice in Toronto, retiring from medicine in 2014.
+Following his professional baseball career’s conclusion in 1972, Taylor enrolled in medical school at the University of Toronto in 1973.
+This decision was inspired by his experiences visiting field hospitals during a USO goodwill tour during the Vietnam War.
+Taylor graduated for a second time from the University of Toronto, earning a medical degree in 1977.
+Two years later, he returned to baseball as the team physician of the Toronto Blue Jays, a position he held for over three decades.
+During his tenure with the Blue Jays, he earned two additional World Series championships with the 1992 and 1993 World Series teams.
+Additionally, he established a private practice in Toronto, retiring from medicine in 2014.
+Throughout his career as the Blue Jays' physician, he earned the moniker “Doctor Baseball.”

+Personal life and death

+Taylor has an older sister, Carole Mitchell.
+He was married twice.
+His second wife was named Rona.

+Taylor died after a long illness on June 16, 2025, at the age of 87.

+Honors

 Ron Taylor was inducted into the Canadian Baseball Hall of Fame in 1985, Canada's Sports Hall of Fame in 1993, and the Ontario Sports Hall of Fame in 2010.
 He was appointed a member of the Order of Ontario by the province's lieutenant governor in 2005.